jrh-dev/jrh-dev.github.io/_posts/2022-10-12-r_basics_dataframes_p2.md

 ## Working with data frames

-`mtcars` is one of a variety of built in data sets that come with R and are typically used in tutorials.
+`mtcars` is one of a variety of data sets that are included with R and are typically used in tutorials.
 We can view the first few rows of `mtcars` to get a feel for the data set using the `head()` function.

 ```r
 head(mtcars)
 #'                    mpg cyl disp  hp drat    wt  qsec vs am gear carb
 #' Mazda RX4         21.0   6  160 110 3.90 2.620 16.46  0  1    4    4
 #' Mazda RX4 Wag     21.0   6  160 110 3.90 2.875 17.02  0  1    4    4